 Except the USB transceiver for serial ports, there will be another micro USB connector on the front panel, which will be the USB interface of the MMC.
 This second interface may utilize the additional functionality available in MMC, such as acting as dedicated USB device, like processor programming interface, etc.

-Except USB on front panel, board will have on PCB dedicated JTAG connectors, Xilinx JTAG connector for FPGA programming and supporting RTM JTAG chain (if any), and MMC MCU dedicated JTAG Connector.
+Also board will have on PCB dedicated JTAG connectors, Xilinx JTAG connector for FPGA programming and supporting RTM JTAG chain (if any), and MMC MCU dedicated JTAG Connector.